Finnebrogue Venison Rump with Chocolate Sauce

 - Season the venison with salt and pepper.

 - Pour the rapeseed oil into a warm pan and add the venison, sear the meat on 1 side until brown and turn, then pop the pan in the oven for approx 10 minutes.

 - Cook until meat is medium rare (cooking times vary depending on weight on meat).
 Remove from pan and allow to rest.

 - While the venison is cooking, heat some rapeseed oil in a pan and add the chanterelles, season and sauté for approx 5 minutes or until tender.

 - Bring a large pan of salted water to the boil and add the chopped savoy, cook for about 1 minute.
 Drain and keep under cold running water to stop it from cooking further and to keep its colour

-- Heat the rapeseed oil in a large pan and cook the bacon for approx 5 minutes over a medium heat until they are golden brown.
+- Heat the rapeseed oil in a large pan and cook the bacon for approx 5 minutes over a medium heat.

-- On each dinner plate, add some chocolate sauce, layer the cabbage & bacon, then the chanterelles, followed by the slices of venison. garnish the plate with a sprig of thyme.
+- Put a little chocolate sauce on each, layer the cabbage & bacon, then the chanterelles, followed by the slices of venison. garnish the plate with a sprig of thyme.